chrisly-bear/hacker-news-browser/README.md

 ## Install

-Download the source code and compile it by yourself using Xcode.
-If you want to run it on a device, you also need an Apple developer account.
+Download the source code and compile it by yourself using Xcode.<br>
-I am currently working on releasing the app on the App Store.
+The app is also available on the [App Store](https://apps.apple.com/us/app/hnb-hacker-news-browser/id1534089588) for iPhone and iPad.

 ## The app uses
 [SwiftSoup](https://github.com/scinfu/SwiftSoup) as HTML parser.